tadvepio/SolitaDevAcademy2022/README.md

 The pre-assignment for Solita Dev Academy 2022

 Live url: https://bikejourney-client.herokuapp.com/
-The Api is on a separate address and is probably sleeping, so when you go to the site, wait a few moments for the api to start and refresh the page.
+Heroku shuts the servers down when not used and restarts when accessed.
+If the page doesn't open, wait a few seconds and try again.

 <h1>Introduction</h1>